-Being suspended does not revoke your admission to Indiana University.
-It may impact your admission to a specific college, school or program, and it does impact your access to university resources and services, for example:
+Being suspended does not revoke your admission to Indiana University, however, it may impact your admission to a specific college, school or program.
+Being expelled does revoke your admission to Indiana University.
+Both suspension and expulsion impact your access to university resources and services, for example

 You forfeit tuition, fees and grades (if applicable) for the semester in which you are suspended.